girliemac/dash-rickroll/README.md

 # Amazon Dash Rickroll
 This is a node.js application to Rickroll somebody who presses your Amazon Dash button.

+I was inspired by some cool Dash hack like this [Baby hack] (https://medium.com/@edwardbenson/how-i-hacked-amazon-s-5-wifi-button-to-track-baby-data-794214b0bdd8) by Edward Bensen, and [Pizza Dash](https://github.com/bhberson/pizzadash) by Brody Berson, and this project is made possible by [node-dash-button](https://github.com/hortinstein/node-dash-button#find-a-dash) by Alex Hortin.

+Thank you for these guys, I was able to hack my dash button in such a short amount of time!
+Yay!!!

 ## Demo